 Interns participating in the program will perform nine weeks of graduate-level research in the laboratory of Marshall University School of Medicine faculty.
 Participants will receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and use of state-of-the-art core facilities.

-The summer research program will take place from May 31st to July 26th, 2022.
+The summer research program will take place from May 30th to July 25th, 2023.
 A stipend of $6,000 (pre-tax and fringe benefits) will be provided to each intern for the nine-week experience.
 Interns will present their research at the WV Summer Research Symposium on the last week of the program.
-Interns will also be required to present their work at a national/international conference (such as American Heart Association Scientific Sessions) before June 2023; travel expenses up to $3,000 will be covered.
+Interns will also be required to present their work at a national/international conference (such as American Heart Association Scientific Sessions) By December 2023; travel expenses up to $3,000 will be covered.

 Faculty mentors have provided projects that will introduce students to contemporary research broadly related to cardiovascular disease and stroke.